Outstanding Invoices: Complete Guide to Meaning, Management & Recovery

 When business owners need to send payment reminders for past bills, most of them get hesitant and find it difficult to chase the customers for the money they owe and make a loss.
 Here are a few tips to handle overdue invoices and help you prevent late payments.

-1. Dealing with Outstanding Invoices
+1. Dealing with outstanding invoices

 Outstanding invoices usually start by inconveniencing and interrupting cash flow and can shortly grow into affecting the operations of the small business.
 Interrupting cash flow may mean that the business owner is unable to pay their suppliers and employees.